jkurnevich/rsschool-cv-test/cv.md

 _February 2015 — Currently_

-* Development of corporate websites based on CMS
+Development of corporate websites based on CMS
   * Joomla
   * Wordpress

-**Content Manager**

-ООО "Инолта"

-_February 2014 — February 2015_

-* Experience in CMS
-  * Joomla
-  * Wordpress
-  * Drupal
-  * OpenCart
-* Adding content to company websites
-* Editing of commodity items
+Refinement of the functionality according to the terms of reference.

 ## Languages